 Central incisor | 6 to 7 years |

-The second molars then follow, and the emergence of the third molars finalizes the permanent teeth development pattern.
+The second molars then follow, and the emergence of the third molars finalizes the permanent tooth development pattern.
 By the age of 21, an individual should be having all 32 teeth.

 Related: Free Baby Growth Charts (Weight and Height): 1 to 36 Months

-Facts: Several facts are believed to be true with regard to teething in babies.
+Facts: Several facts are believed to be true regarding teething in babies.
 They include:

 - The lower teeth emerge before the upper teeth